dgvergel/dgvergel.github.io/_posts/2026-08-24-parallel-directory-traversal.md

 ### Auxiliary modules

-Before turning to the main program, we will define three simple auxiliary modules that provide compatibility layers for selected C library components, together with formatting utilities for program output.
+Before turning to the main program, we will define three simple auxiliary modules.
+Two of them provide thin wrappers around selected C library facilities, while the third offers formatting utilities for program output.
 We begin by examining the compatibility modules:

-* `c_tools.exit_codes`: Exposes the standard language termination values `EXIT_SUCCESS` and `EXIT_FAILURE`
+* `c_tools.exit_codes`: Exposes the standard termination values `EXIT_SUCCESS` and `EXIT_FAILURE`
-through the `c_tools` namespace.
+as `constexpr` variables within the `c_tools` namespace.
 Its purpose is to facilitate the use of these values from modular code without relying directly on the macros defined in `<cstdlib>`.

 * `c_tools.standard_streams`: Provides `noexcept` functions that return `std::FILE*` pointers to the standard `stdin`, `stdout`, and `stderr` streams defined in `<cstdio>`.